 Goodlette-Frank Road does not see significant traffic outside of rush hour periods (and even at those times it seems to be under-capacity).
 Physically, the right-of-way includes overhead utilities which are very noticeable as they exist along both sides of the roadway.
 The landscaping in the right-of-way is very inconsistent throughout the length of the roadway in the CRA.
 The medians in the roadway contain mostly palm trees and shrubbery but also include areas of mulch or grass.
 Shade trees are not generally located on these medians.
-There are a number of two-foot or so wide concrete traffic separators in the roadway at turning locations.
-Some properties include significant shade trees on their perimeter, some have landscaping that has deteriorated and has been poorly maintained.
-There also exists through most of this corridor a small two-foot or so grassy strip between the sidewalk and curb along the roadway.
+There are a number of concrete traffic separators that are two feet wide in the roadway at turning locations.
+Some properties include significant shade trees on their perimeter and some have landscaping that has deteriorated and has been poorly maintained.
+Through most of this corridor, there is a small two-foot grassy strip between the sidewalk and curb along the roadway.
 In some locations (generally in front of the City owned property) there is shrubbery in this strip instead of grass.